 I am a research scientist in the security group at IBM T. J. Watson Research Center, NY.
 I am interested in building systems and models that solve real world problems without compromising security and privacy of data.
 I recived my Ph.D. in Computer Science from Purdue University, IN.
-Projects I am most actively working on is summarized here.
+Projects I am most actively working on are summarized here.

 Identifying threats to sensitive data